Seawise Giant: History

 Seawise Giant was damaged in 1988 during the Iran–Iraq War by an Iraqi Air Force attack while anchored off Larak Island, Iran on 14 May 1988 while carrying Iranian crude oil.
-The ship was struck by two 1,000 kg bombs dropped from planes.
+The ship was struck by French-made Exocet missiles launched from Iraqi aircraft.
 Fires ignited aboard the ship, spreading to the oil leaked into the surrounding water and blazing out of control.
-Contrary to some later internet reports the vessel did not sink; images of the burnt-out but still afloat vessel have been published online.
+The vessel did not sink.

 After the fires were extinguished, the remaining cargo was discharged to other tankers.
-The ship was declared a constructive total loss, meaning it was intact but so damaged that it would not be economical to repair.
+The ship was declared a constructive total loss, meaning she was intact but so damaged that she would not be economical to repair.

 Shortly after the Iran–Iraq war ended, a Norwegian investment firm managed by Finanshuset bought the damaged vessel, which had by then been towed to a lay-up location off Labuan.
 The manager was Norman International AS, a Norwegian ship manager that was subsequently dissolved in 1992.
 The vessel was then towed from Labuan to Singapore and repaired at the Keppel Corporation.
-It was renamed Happy Giant, in line with Norman International’s tradition of naming tankers with the prefix «Happy» and bulkers with the prefix «Norman».
+She was renamed Happy Giant, in line with Norman International's tradition of naming tankers with the prefix «Happy» and bulkers with the prefix «Norman».
 She re-entered service in October 1991.

-Jørgen Jahre bought the tanker in 1991 for US$39 million and renamed it Jahre Viking.
-From 1991 to 2004, it was owned by various Norwegian investment firms and flew the flag of Norway.
+Jørgen Jahre bought the tanker in 1991 for US$39 million and renamed her Jahre Viking.
+From 1991 to 2004, she was owned by various Norwegian investment firms and flew the flag of Norway.

 In 2004, the tanker was purchased by First Olsen Tankers, renamed Knock Nevis, and converted into a permanently moored storage tanker in the Qatar Al Shaheen Oil Field in the Persian Gulf.

-Knock Nevis was renamed Mont and reflagged to Sierra Leone by new owners Amber Development for a final voyage to India where it was scrapped by Priya Blue Industries at Alang.
+Knock Nevis was renamed Mont and reflagged to Sierra Leone by new owners Amber Development for a final voyage to India where she was scrapped by Priya Blue Industries at Alang.
 The vessel was beached on 22 December 2009.
-Due to the vessel extreme size, scrapping took until the end of 2010.
+Due to the vessel's extreme size, scrapping took until the end of 2010.
 The ship's 36 tonne anchor was saved and donated to the Hong Kong Maritime Museum in 2010.
 It was later moved to a Hong Kong Government Dockyard building on Stonecutters Island.

-As of November 20, 2025, the anchor of the Seawise Giant is now on public display in the newly opened Anchor Plaza outside piers 9 and 10 of Central Ferry Pier.
+As of 20 November 2025, the anchor of Seawise Giant is now on public display in the newly opened Anchor Plaza outside piers 9 and 10 of the Central Ferry Pier.